pachyderm/docs/content/latest/overview/intro-pipelines.md

 Before we look at the diagram, it may be helpful to provide a brief recap of the main participants involved:

-- **User:** The user is the person interacting with Pachyderm, typically through the command line interface (CLI) or one of the client libraries.
+- **User:** The user is the person interacting with MLDM, typically through the command line interface (CLI) or one of the client libraries.
-- **PFS (MLDM File System):** PFS is the underlying file system that stores all of the data in Pachyderm.
+- **PFS (MLDM File System):** PFS is the underlying file system that stores all of the data in MLDM.
 It provides version control and lineage tracking for all data inside it.
-- **PPS (MLDM Pipeline System):** PPS is how code gets applied to the data in Pachyderm.
+- **PPS (MLDM Pipeline System):** PPS is how code gets applied to the data in MLDM.
 It manages the computational graph, which describes the dependencies between different steps of the data processing pipeline.
 - **Worker:** Workers are Kubernetes pods that executes the jobs defined by PPS.
 Each worker runs a container image that contains the code for a specific pipeline.
 The worker will iterate through the datums it is given and apply user code to it.